jzuhone/acispy/doc/source/plotting_data.rst

 Creating Phase Plots
 --------------------

-A PhasePlot shows one quantity plotted versus another.
+A ``PhasePlot`` shows one quantity plotted versus another.
+This can be helpful when trying to determine the behavior of one MSID versus another, or the dependence of an MSID on a particular commanded state.

 .. code-block:: python